The Gangster, the Cop, the Devil: Plot

 Dong-soo gets him buried and clears the scene.
 Tae-suk gets assigned to investigate a kidnapping case and, while solving it, spots the killer.
 A chase ensues, but the killer is able to escape.
 Through forensic test, Tae-suk discovers the killer to be a missing person.
 He informs Dong-soo about this and lets him hear a voice clip to confirm the missing person is the killer.
 Later, Dong-soo helps a high school girl by giving her his umbrella but soon learns that the girl has been murdered and his umbrella was found at the crime scene.
 Dong-soo and Tae-suk and their men start looking for the killer in the area where the girl was murdered and eventually find him in a car.
 In the ensuing chase, the killer manages to kill Oh-sung but is finally captured and incapacitated by Dong-soo.
 Dong-soo takes the killer away to torture and kill him, but Tae-suk tracks them down and crashes his car into the hideout just as Dong-soo is about to kill the killer.
 Tae-suk hits Dong-soo with his car and arrests the killer.

 The police have no conclusive evidence against the killer, Kang Kyung-ho.
 As a last resort, Tae-suk asks Dong-soo, the sole survivor of the attacks, to testify.
 Simultaneously, Tae-suk threatens to release a tape of Dong-soo's confession of having Sang-do killed.
 During Kyung-ho's trial, Dong-soo arrives to testify and provides decisive testimony.
 Dong-soo successfully predicts the existence of a stab wound on Kyung-ho's body, previously inflicted by Dong-soo during their first encounter.
 Dong-soo also provides misleading evidence framing Kyung-ho for Sang-do's murder.
 The court sentences Kyung-ho to death; however, Dong-soo is also arrested due to his illegal activities.

 Tae-suk is finally promoted while Dong-soo is sent to the prison where Kyung-ho is kept: the condition which Dong-soo had requested Tae-suk to fulfill in exchange for the testimony followed by his arrest.
 Spotting Kyung-ho, Dong-soo gleefully enters prison.
 While Kyung-ho is showering, he is confronted by Dong-soo with a rope in his hand and a smile on his face.

 Production

 Filming

 Principal photography began on July 31, 2018, and wrapped on November 18, 2018.

 Release

 The Gangster, the Cop, The Devil was released in South Korea on May 15, 2019.
-The film will also be shown out of competition in the Midnight Screenings section at the 2019 Cannes Film Festival.
+The film was also shown out of competition in the Midnight Screenings section at the 2019 Cannes Film Festival.